nodejs/next-10/meetings/summit-jun-2022.md

     * Stephen continues to work on this, but could use help adding points were we inject data
     * Create doc that lists where we think data should be sent to diagnostic channel so that others can help add generation of data at those points.
-    * Trevor is going to PR in additional to Diagnostic Channel for a number of places NodeSource is already capturing data.
+    * Trevor is going to PR in addition to Diagnostic Channel for a number of places NodeSource is already capturing data.
   * Continue work on loaders (common with ESM)
     * Jacob is progressing and moving forward, will get completed but could be completed a